Digital Nomad Life in Munich, Germany

 What do people appreciate most about the culture in Munich?

 "Expats in Munich appreciate the city's rich cultural heritage, which includes a variety of museums, galleries, and theaters.
 They also enjoy the city's vibrant nightlife, with its many bars, clubs, and restaurants.
 Munich is also known for its Oktoberfest celebrations, which attract visitors from all over the world.
 Additionally, expats appreciate the city's excellent public transportation system, which makes it easy to get around.
-Finally, Munich is known for its friendly and welcoming locals, who are always happy to help out newcomers," explained one expat living in Munich, Germany.
+Finally, Munich is known for its friendly and welcoming locals, who are always happy to help out newcomers," explained one person living in Munich, Germany.

 What do people find most challenging about the culture in Munich?